-Q17.
-What form(s) of financial support for adoption should the Government consider?
-What digital tools or products should be eligible for support?
+- Q17.
+What form(s) of financial support for adoption should be made available by Government?
+What digital tools or products should be eligible for support? - Q18.

-Q18.
 What incentives for digital start-ups should the Government prioritise (you may tick more than one box)?